Kikokusu/policybolt/README.md

 ## 🚀 Deployment

-The application is ready for deployment to any static hosting provider.
+The application is ready for deployment to any static hosting provider such as Vercel, Netlify, or similar platforms.
 Build with `npm run build` and deploy the `dist` folder.

 ---